 - When possible, walk with someone else to increase your visibility and wear bright or reflective clothing.

 - Wear proper footwear to avoid losing your footing.

 - Walk against traffic so that you can see it coming.

 - Avoid listening to music or talking on the phone while walking.
-Similarly, avoid having headphones on while walking along a roadway.

 - Avoid crossing the street except at an intersection.

 - Avoid drinking or using drugs while walking, which can cause impaired decision-making.

 - Always look both ways before crossing the street or behind a parked vehicle.

 - Don’t allow children to walk unattended or play near roadways.